Thai PM Prayut decries coup conjecture as 'fake news'

 BANGKOK: Thailand's prime minister on Monday (Feb 11) dismissed rumours of an impending coup as "fake news", as speculation ricocheted across a kingdom unsettled by the ill-fated political union between a princess and a party allied to the powerful Shinawatra clan.

-Conjecture has coursed through Thailand since Friday when the Thai Raksa Chart party proposed Princess Ubolratana, King Maha Vajiralongkorn's elder sister, as a candidate for premier after the Mar 24 election.
+Conjecture has coursed through Thailand since Friday when the Thai Raksa Chart party proposed Princess Ubolratana, King Maha Vajiralongkorn's elder sister, as a candidate for prime minister after the Mar 24 election.

 Hours later, a royal command from the king appeared to put a pin in her unprecedented political aspirations.